There are many stories of how dogs are great for mental health. In fact many…

 How to stay strong when things aren’t great

 I don’t know about you, but my life has the tendency to go up and down.
 There are good days and bad days.
 At times, the bad days seem to linger for a lot longer than they are welcome.
 The longer the bad days stick around, the harder it becomes to stay on top of things mentally.
-It’s usually not just one things but a few things that come together to make me feel overwhelmed.
+It’s usually not just one thing but a few things that come together to leave me feel overwhelmed.

 How to stay strong

 Pay more attention to what you can control rather than what you can’t control

 It’s easy to start feeling helpless and scared when you focus on what you can’t control.
 I can’t always control what happens to me healthwise, but I can control what I want to think about it.
 I can also control certain parts like my compliance with all my treatments, eating well, exercising etc. When you focus on what is possible you can feel more empowered and less frightened.

 Thoughts of “why me?” are normal when times are tough.
 It’s okay to allow yourself some time to feel self-pity.
 Acceptance though is vital in being able to move forward and not staying stuck.
 I can resist the fact that I have Cystic Fibrosis all I want to but it will probably leave me more stressed.
 Instead, acceptance allows me to embrace reality in a more mentally healthy way.
 Denial can be dangerous because when you deny something you don’t allow yourself the opportunity to problem solve the issue and find positive ways forward.
 Acceptance doesn’t mean I like the situation but it means I make a promise to myself to deal with the reality rather than resisting it.
 I can be far more proactive when I accept it.